gumyr/build123d/docs/tips.rst

 or edges into arcs or non-planar faces.
 This can significantly increase the complexity of the design.
 To avoid unnecessary processing costs and potential errors caused by a needlessly complicated design, it's recommended to perform these operations towards the end of the object's design.
+This is especially true for 3D shapes, as it is sometimes necessary to fillet or chamfer in the 2D design phase.
+Luckily, these 2D fillets and chamfers are less likely to fail than their 3D counterparts.

 ************
 Parameterize